 Insert an explanatory statement on your credit report

-You have a right to place an explanatory statement of 200 words or less, relating to any of your information held on the Central Credit Register, and this will be included on your credit report.
+You have a right to place an explanatory statement of 200 words or less on your credit report.
+The statement can only relate to your information held on the Central Credit Register.

 Apply to have your information amended

 You have a right to make an application to your lender and the Central Bank to amend information held on the Central Credit Register about you, if you believe it is inaccurate, incomplete or not up to date.

 You have the right to place a notice of suspected impersonation on your credit report if you reasonably believe you have been, are being, or may be about to be impersonated by any person.